 You could add even more bits and see what you get.
-If you use 14 bits for the subnet mask, you get 16,382 subnets $(2^{14} - 2 = 16382)$, but this gives you only two hosts per subnet $(2^2 - 2 = 2)$.
+If you use 14 bits for the subnet mask, you get 16,384 subnets ( $2^{14}$ ), but this gives you only two hosts per subnet ( $2^2 - 2 = 2$ ).
 The subnet mask would look like this:

-111111111111111111111111111111100 or 255.255.255.252
+11111111.111111111.11111111100 or 255.255.255.252

 You may be wondering why you would ever use a 14-bit subnet mask with a Class B address.
 This approach is actually very common.
 Think about having a Class B network and using a subnet mask of 255.255.255.0.
-You'd have 254 subnets and 254 hosts per subnet.
-Imagine also that you have a network with many WAN links.
+You'd have 256 subnets and 254 hosts per subnet.
+Imagine also that you are an ISP and have a network with many WAN links, a different one between you and each customer.
 Typically, you'd have a direct connection between each site.
 Each of these links must be on its own subnet or network.
 There will be two hosts on these subnets-one address for each router port.
 If you used the mask described earlier (255.255.255.0), you would waste 252 host addresses per subnet.
-Using the 255.255.255.255 subnet mask, you have many, many subnets available-each with only two hosts.
+Using the 255.255.255.252 subnet mask, you have more subnets available, which means more customers-each subnet with only two hosts, which is the maximum allowed on a point-to-point circuit.

 You can use this approach only if you are running a routing algorithm like Enhanced Interior Gateway Routing Protocol (EIGRP) or Open Shortest Path First (OSPF), which we will talk about later in this book.
-These routing protocols allow what is called Variable Length Subnet Masks (VLSMs).
-VLSM allows you to run the 255.255.255.252 subnet mask on your interfaces to the WANs and run 255.255.255.0 on your router interfaces in your LAN.
-It works because routing protocols like EIGRP and OSPF transmit the subnet mask information in the update packets that it sends to the other routers.
-RIP doesn't transmit the subnet mask and therefore cannot use VLSM.
+These routing protocols allow what is called Variable Length Subnet Masking (VLSM).
+VLSM allows you to run the 255,255,255.252 subnet mask on your interfaces to the WANs and run 255.255.255.0 on your router interfaces in your LAN, using the same classful network address for all subnets.
+It works because routing protocols like EIGRP and OSPF transmit the subnet mask information in the update packets that they send to the other routers.
+Classful routing protocols, such as RIP version 1, don't transmit the subnet mask and therefore cannot employ VLSM.